 - Because Chriss’ fourth-year rookie scale option was declined, the Cavaliers are ineligible to offer him a starting salary greater than his cap hold.

 - These are projected values.
-Additionally, the Cavaliers will not be able to use these exception if their team salary exceeds the tax apron.
+Additionally, the Cavaliers will not be able to use these exceptions if their team salary exceeds the tax apron.
 In that scenario, they’d instead receive the taxpayer mid-level exception, worth a projected $5,711,000.